 The University Billing Office generates bills on the first of each month.
 Contracted charges—including tuition, fees, room, and board—are billed June 1 for the Summer Session, August 1 for the Fall Semester, December 1 for the Winter Session, and January 1 for the Spring Semester.

-The university offers several Scholarships for International Students.
+Scholarships for International Students.
 These scholarships are competitive, and many are renewable for up to four years if adequate academic performance is maintained.
 However, because of the nature of federal and state funding for the University, international students do not qualify for need-based scholarships, grants, loans, or other funds administered by the Office of Student Financial Aid.

 Many UI students hold on-campus jobs, and work opportunities are nearly always available.
 Most jobs pay about $8.20 per hour and entail work in a laboratory or in food service.
 You may be taxed for income earned in the United States.
 Money is deducted each pay period from most employees' paychecks for federal and state income taxes.
 The amount of the deduction varies greatly.